ZOiDERSEN/upload-script-for-BTN-/README.md

-# upload-script-for-BTN-
+# upload-script-for-TL
-upload your TV shows to Broadcasthe.net
+upload your stuff to torrentleech.org